jstoebel/eds_dashboard/app/views/helps/_clinical_placements.html.md

 &nbsp;

-This will redirect to a page to add a new clincial assignment to the database.
+This will redirect to a page to add a new clinical assignment to the database.
 Here you will provide information relating to the clinical assignment.
 Once that has been done, select Create Assignment.

   ![New Clinical Placement Form](/help_images/clinical_placements/clinical_assigment_create.JPG)